claiduiuc/CLAID-Website/_services/events.md

 - **Mon-Thurs 7-11pm: Study Session on Discord**
 	- Study with our Social Chair You Shen in our study-sesh voice channel on Discord!
 Get to know You, meet new friends, or find some study buddies.

-- **Date TBA: MOONCAKE EVENTS!**
-	- Celebrate The Mid-Autumn Festival with us!
-Make mooncakes together if you're on campus!

 ## __Cultural Events__

 Explore different aspects of Chinese culture at our cultural events!